ShannonZ/FISTA-1/README.md

 - library developped in C++
 - it is a constraint time development exercise
 - as the FISTA algorithm operates on Matrixes, I used [Armadillo](http://arma.sourceforge.net/) as a library of choice for all matrix operations
 - [Armadillo](http://arma.sourceforge.net/) needs the [LAPACK and the BLAS libraries](http://www.netlib.org/lapack/lug/node11.html).
-I found only release versions of those libraries for Windows. (important for later).
+I only found **a release** versions of those libraries for Windows. (this is important for later, a debug library would have been of good use).

 ## Directory content
 - externals: artifacts needed for my code (Armadillo and Lapack and Blas)